ancova/GetData_CourseProject/README.md

     levels(combine$activity) <- activitylabels[,2]
     ```

 9. Creates a second, independent tidy data set with the average of each variable for each activity and each subject. and rename the column names in ``subject.activity.mean`` format with lower case.
-There are 66 rows (means and stds for 33 measurements) and 180 columns (6 activities for 30 subjects).
+There are 66 rows (means and stds for 33 measurements) and 181 columns (1 for measurements, and 6 activities for 30 subjects).

     ```R
     # prepare the tidy data
     s <- split(combine, list(combine$subject, combine$activity), drop=TRUE)
-    tidy <- sapply(s, function(x) colMeans(x[, varSelected]))
+    tidy <- as.data.frame(sapply(s, function(x) colMeans(x[, varSelected])))
     colnames(tidy) <- paste(tolower(colnames(tidy)), "mean", sep=".")
+    tidy <- cbind(measurements=rownames(tidy),tidy)
     dim(tidy)
     ```

-10. Save out the tidy data as text file.
+10. Save out the tidy data as TAB-delimited text file.

     ```R
     # save as a text file
-    write.table(tidy, file="TidyData.txt", sep="\t")
+    write.table(tidy, file="TidyData.txt", sep="\t", row.names=FALSE)
     ```

 [1]: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip